ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

 | ::{ flag=BR }:: Brazil vs. ::{ flag=TW }:: Taiwan | Finals | [Text summary](https://osu.ppy.sh/home/news/2026-04-26-osutaiko-world-cup-2026-finals-recap#brazil-vs.--taiwan), [VOD](https://wwww.twitch.tv/videos/2750862446), [match info](https://osu.ppy.sh/community/matches/120962349) |

 ## Tournament Statistics

-A lot of players did a lot of playing during TWC 2026, and some left very impressive marks on the tournament.
-Here are just a few interesting stats we collected along the way:

 With so many scores set and so many matches played, there were many players who left a lasting impression.
 Below you can find the interesting stats we compiled from these impressive feats: